dan-online/diamond/README.md

 ## Contribute **Requirements**
   - A knowledge of Python, tutorials can be found [here](https://www.tutorialspoint.com/python/)
+  - Any edits should be made to the beta branch in a Pull Request which will be reviewed by a Dev
   - You must have tested your code previously and it must work
   - Your code should add functionality or patch a bug in the code
   - Your code must be approved by a Developer